Wondering if it might be time for an HVAC filter replacement? This guide outlines how to get the timing right and how to change the filter.

 Types of Filters

-Most HVAC filters are made of biodegradable paper hence disposable.
+Most HVAC filters are made of biodegradable paper and hence disposable.
 The filters are shaped in cells, with fins or screens meant to trap as many airborne particles as possible.

 It’s economical to buy the filters in multi-pack but you need to ensure you buy the right filter.
-Do you what happens when you fit your HVAC with a wrong filter?
+Do you what happens when you fit your HVAC with the wrong filter?
 You’ll end up having the same problems as having a clogged filter.

 How will you know the right filter to buy?
-Your system might be having affixed label with guidelines for filter replacement.
+Your system might be having affixed a label with guidelines for filter replacement.
 If it doesn’t have this label, then consult your HVAC installer.

 How Often Should You Replace Your Air Filters